opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 -   DBE\_PERF.get\_global\_os\_runtime\(\)

-    Description: Displays the running status of the current OS.
+    Description: Displays the running status of the current operating system.
 To query this function, you must have the  **sysadmin**  permission.

     Return type: record